Arundel Castle

 For many people, the chapel is the crowning glory of the 19th-century restorations - the ceiling made of chalk and Painswick stone supported by Purbeck marble columns.
 Westminster Abbey in London is the inspiration for the chapel structure.
 Still, Canterbury Cathedral inspires the stained glass; it is beautiful.

-The Fitzalan Chapel is the ancient burial place of the Howard-Fitzalan, there are some intricate effigies on incredibly elaborate tombs.
+The Fitzalan Chapel is the ancient burial place of the Howards and Fitzalans.
+There are some intricate effigies on incredibly elaborate tombs.
 The ‘white’ garden of the chapel is beautiful, which you see as you enter.

 The Barons Hall

-The design of Great Halls give that wow-factor, they are enormous and impressive.
-Arundel's Barons Hall does not disappoint; the hall is 133 ft long and 50 ft wide.
-Family portraits hang on the walls, allowing your tour guide to explain the characters in the Arundel Castle story.
+The design of Great Halls gives that wow-factor; they are enormous and impressive.
+Arundel's Barons Hall does not disappoint; the hall measures 133 feet long and 50 feet wide.
+Family portraits hang on the walls, allowing your tour guide to explain the characters in the story of Arundel Castle.

 The Library

-The Library never fails to impress; it is 122 ft long and entirely fitted with architectural features of a church made from Honduras mahogany.
+The Library never fails to impress; it is 122 feet long and entirely fitted with architectural features reminiscent of a church, made from Honduras mahogany.
 The chimneypieces resemble chantry chapels, a component of grand old cathedrals.
-Libraries must-have books, well there are ten thousand here, many are incredibly precious.
+Libraries must-have books, well, there are ten thousand here, many are incredibly precious.

 A sub-tropical and English paradise divided by hedges and classic wooden buildings.
 The magnificent cathedral overlooks the gardens, creating a lovely backdrop to the whole affair.
 Enjoy the waterworks and grand seasonal displays.
 We love the Fitzalan Chapel's White Garden.